fromsantanu/fromsantanu/README.md

 # Hi, I'm Santanu Karmakar 👋

 I'm a technology specialist interested in Health Data Science.
-I love working on projects related to Epidemiology and Bio Statistics.
-Presently I teach Python and Java programming language.
-I also mentor my students do develop programs for various projects and professionally prepare for facing the real responsibilities.
+These repositories have been created mainly for those who want to learn subjects associated with health data science.
+Here, we have three categories:

+1 Foundation Category: This category deals with foundational knowledge like Python, R, SQL, etc.

+2 Domain-Specific Techniques and Methods: In this category, you will find solutions that answer specific questions related to health data science.

+3 Complete Case Studies: This section provides a list of solutions that aim to solve a single, larger problem.

 ## Information Categories